 Credits: Video Training produced by Brian Teeman

-Dropbox is a very popular option as it provides you with 2 gigabytes of cloud storage space free of charge and it is very simple with Akeeba Solo to configure your backups to be stored in to your Dropbox folder.
+One feature of Akeeba Solo Professional is to allow you to automatically store the backup on a remote location.
+Dropbox is a very popular option as it provides you with 2 gigabytes of cloud storage space free of charge and it is very simple with Akeeba Solo Professional to configure your backups to be saved in to your Dropbox folder.

-Once that's selected choose Configure.
+Once that's selected, choose Configure.

-Once you have configured Dropbox Save and Close your configuration and you are now ready to perform your first backup with the files being saved in Dropbox.
+As you can see a token has been automatically entered.
+Once you have configured Dropbox, Save and Close your configuration and you are now ready to perform your first backup with the files being saved in Dropbox.

-Now every time a backup is performed by Akeeba Solo the backup file itself is being stored remotely in our Dropbox account.
+Now every time a backup is performed by Akeeba Solo Professional, the backup file itself is being stored remotely in our Dropbox account.